Importing the Data

 - Camera and Sun Irradiance: corrections will be applied for the camera parameters from the point above as well as for the sun irradiance information written in the XMP.Camera.Irradiance EXIF tag.

 - Camera, Sun Irradiance and Sun angle: corrections will be applied to take into account the sun position, as well as the camera information and the irradiance data.
-This option should only be chosen for flights that were done in clear sky conditions.
+This option should only be chosen for flights that were done in variable sky conditions.

 Important: Since the thermal imager in Altum is already radiometrically calibrated, you should choose the correction type "No Correction" for the LWIR band.